 • The largest jumbotron in college football.

-• A great view from every seat.
+• Close design and steep steps that create a great view from every seat.

 Autzen Stadium opened in 1967 and is the home of the Oregon Ducks, who play college football in the Pac-10 conference.
 The stadium holds 59,000 which includes standing room.
 It's located just north of Williamette River, next to Alton Baker Park.
 This stadium is consistently ranked among the nation's top 10 venues to watch a college football game.